-Contra Costa and Alameda Counties is allowing fully vaccinated people to remove masks in certain indoor settings starting November 1.
-This includes indoor settings with <100 people and where proof of vaccination is verified, such as offices, gyms, fitness centers, regular and consistent organized gatherings, such as religious gatherings.
+Starting November 1, Contra Costa and Alameda Counties will allow fully vaccinated people to remove masks in certain indoor settings with <100 people where proof of vaccination is verified, such as offices, gyms, fitness centers, regular and consistent organized gatherings, such as religious gatherings.
 Acceptable forms of vaccination proof include the paper CDC COVID-19 vaccine card, a paper or digital copy, or the CA digital vaccine record.